Serbia readies flood defences as Danube nears record high

 Severe flooding would hit the fragile Serbian economy, which is heavily dependent on agriculture mainly in the northern plains of Vojvodina.

-But with the swell losing steam, Serbia on Wednesday turned down an offer of 1,000 troops from northern neighbor Hungary to help in the flood effort.
+But with the swell losing steam, Serbia on Wednesday turned down an offer of 1,000 troops from northern neighbour Hungary to help in the flood effort.

 Maric said the Serbian military was ready to act.